My pride and joy after trying to get pregnant for 6 years!

 In the last hour, the pushing, waiting and overall pain got really bad.
 I felt disoriented, irritable, withdrawn and fed up.
-I even announced to my DH that I’ve changed my mind about having a baby and want to go home!
-I was so relieved when my baby’s head finally emerged!
-I have never experienced so much pain in my life.
-I felt like I was ripping in half!
+So much so that I announced to my DH that I’ve changed my mind about having a baby and wanted to go home!
+However, I was so relieved when my baby's head finally emerged!
+Never have I experienced so much pain in my life - it felt like I was ripping in half!

 After my angel was born, the gynae clamped and cut his umbilical cord and put him in my arms.
 Then he asked me to push one last time to get the placenta out.
 I was so thankful that it was all over.
 There were moments where I never thought the labour would be over!
 Seeing my baby for the first time all I could think was that he was tiny and so perfect I couldn't believe three hours earlier he'd been curled up inside me.

 Editor's note on Induced Labour

 Most labours begin naturally sometime between 39 and 41 weeks of pregnancy.
 A labour is "induced" when it is started by artificial means(medical intervention).
 Labour may be induced if

 - Your baby is overdue (you are at or beyond 42 weeks of pregnancy)

 - Your labour started spontaneously but the contractions aren't considered effective enough to bring you into full labour